Curriculum Detail

 Prerequisite: Spanish I (or Spanish 7th and 8th grades)

-Spanish II presents a further development of the basic skills mastered in Spanish I. This course continues to emphasize the ability to understand and to speak Spanish; at the same time it seeks to increase the mastery of writing skills through compositions and other creative writing exercises.
+Spanish II further develops the basic skills mastered in Spanish I. This course continues to emphasize the ability to understand and to speak Spanish; it also increases writing proficiency through short compositions and creative tasks.
 The reading of texts in Spanish is introduced, and further development of an awareness of life and thought in the Spanish-speaking world is an integral component of the course.
 Classes are conducted in Spanish, and students are expected to use Spanish as the principal means of communication.
-Students in the ninth grade who have completed two years of Spanish in the Middle School, as well as students who have completed Spanish I, enter this course.
+Students entering the high school with previous Spanish courses must demonstrate proficiency to be placed in the appropriate level.

 • Spanish III